 The third way, in case your working gear happens to be limited at the moment, is to use smartphone apps like Snapseed.
 It’s available for free, of course not niche-intended in this case, but you can create some high-quality results by using the tools offered in there.
 It’s not complex science but to know your way of how tools create entirely different looks depending on the parameters used.
 Remember, these are tools, so regardless of the software you choose, your creativity is the only factor that sets the difference.

-When doing nude photography, it is important that the nude photographer and the nude model are on the same page.
+When doing a nude photoshoot, it is important that the photographer and the nude model are on the same page.
 This helps to eliminate any uncertainty with regard to the intention and idea of shoot.
 Take some time out to make comfortable and get an idea of their personality as you would with another nude model.
 As photographers, remember that this model is exposing her human body to you willingly so make sure that mutual level of respect is shown most especially when the photographer is male.
 Run through the poses you have in mind and capture them with your camera.
 If possible, show ideas to the model on how to maneuver her body movements.
-You can also add some props.
+As a professional photographer, you can also add some props.
 A male model partner can be used as props to be able to capture her best nude shot.

 If in doubt, why not preparing a questionnaire?
 Something as simple as drafting ten questions covering from the basics as ‘what’s your favorite color?’ to hobbies, preferred places to chill out, etc. Out of this exercise not only you are establishing the basis for a closer relationship with your model but also this will – and be sure this is for granted – bring creative ideas along the way of which props you should use for the session, or even if it’s possible to make the session outdoors!